1jour1vin

 temperament

-"Discover the little brother of a Médoc star with an even more accessible style!"
+"Discover the little brother of a Médoc star—with an even more approachable style!"

-"The fruity intensity of the Demoiselle de Sociando bouquet clearly invites you to taste the wine!
-Notes of blackcurrant and elderberry complemented by a touch of cinnamon make it irresistible.
-Pleasant sweetness on the palate, where the wine displays character without failing to emphasize its flavor.
-I think the wine can already be enjoyed in its youth, while emphasizing that it has respectable aging potential."
+“The intense fruitiness of the Demoiselle de Sociando’s bouquet is a clear invitation to taste the wine!
+Notes of blackcurrant and elderberry, complemented by a hint of cinnamon, make it irresistible.
+It has a pleasant sweetness on the palate, where the wine displays character without failing to highlight its savory depth.
+I believe the wine can already be enjoyed in its youth, though it’s worth noting that it has respectable aging potential.”
 (Yves Beck 2023)

 Buy your Sociando-Mallet wines at the best price in a private sale!